jeffpar/pcjs.v1/_posts/2020-06-01-more-old-cd-roms-and-gotchas.md

 > If you do not have a computer with a Pentium III processor and do not recieve this error upon startup,
 > then there is no need to patch your existing setup.

 One important side-effect of the patch: the copy-protection was removed.
-Now whether that's because the copy-protection itself was responsible in some way for the bug, or because the copy-protection simply made a conventional patch too difficult to perform, is unclear.
+Whether that's because the copy-protection itself was responsible in some way for the bug, or because the copy-protection simply made a conventional patch too difficult to perform, is unclear.
 If the latter, then the makers of "SafeDisc" (or Microsoft) must not have thought through the implications of encrypting and renaming the